pritom169/first-angular-app/README.md

 # Angular - A complete guide

-This repository is my own documentation for learning Angular from Maximila Schwarzmuller's course from Udemy.
+This repository is my own documentation for learning Angular from Maximilan Schwarzmuller's course from Udemy.
 Please hop into individual components for more details.

 ## 1. Angular Essentials